zacuke/vscode-waterfox-debug/README.md

 or `install.rdf` for `legacy` add-ons).

 ### Optional configuration properties
+* `reAttach`: If you set this option to `true` in a `launch` configuration, Firefox won't be terminated at the end of your debugging session and the debugger will re-attach to it at the start of your next debugging session.
+Note that this is not yet supported for add-on debugging.
+* `reloadOnAttach`: This flag controls whether the web page(s) should be automatically reloaded after attaching to Firefox.
+The default is to reload in a `launch` configuration with the `reAttach` flag set to `true` and to not reload in an `attach` configuration.
 * `skipFiles`: An array of glob patterns specifying javascript files that should be skipped while
   debugging: the debugger won't break in or step into these files.
 This is the same as "black boxing" scripts in the Firefox Developer Tools.
 If the URL of a file can't be mapped to a local file path,